edasdemirlab/edasdemirlab.github.io/_posts/2022-01-29-new-publication-in-OMEGA.md

 share: true
 related: true
 show_date: true

-excerpt: "Our latest paper that was accepted for publication in the prestigious OMEGA - The International Journal of Management Science is now available online.
-We carried out this study with my colleagues at the Department of Industrial Engineering of Hacettepe University.
-If you are interested in learning more about "School/Employee Bus routing problem under scarce resources" this paper may fit well to your interests."
+excerpt: "Our latest paper that was accepted for publication in the prestigious OMEGA is now available online."

 header:
   teaser: "/assets/images/postimages/omegabuspublication/omegabus-teaser.png"